tidyverse/tidyverse.org/content/blog/webr-0-1-0/index.md

 By compiling R to WebAssembly a user can visit a website and run R code directly within the web browser, without R installed on their device or a supporting computational R server.
 All that is required is a normal web server, including the type of cloud hosting service provided by Github Pages or Netlify.

-## How it Works
+## How it works

 WebR's core is based around compiling the open-source R interpreter for [WebAssembly](https://webassembly.org), using the [Emscripten](https://emscripten.org) compiler suite along with [LLVM Flang](https://flang.llvm.org/docs/) to work with R's pre-existing C and Fortran based source code.

 WebAssembly (often abbreviated as Wasm) is a standard defining a virtual stack machine along with a corresponding *bytecode*.
 Efficient Wasm engines have already been implemented in most modern web browsers, which allows for the deployment of high performance Wasm applications on the web.

-While it's certainly possible for an interested programmer to write Wasm *bytecode* by hand, it is not required to do so.
-Similar to how code and data is compiled into *machine code* for a certain computer processor, code and data can be compiled into the Wasm *bytecode* by compiler software that supports the Wasm standard.
+While it's certainly possible for an interested programmer to write Wasm bytecode by hand, it is not required to do so.
+Similar to how code and data is compiled into *machine code* for a certain computer processor, code and data can be compiled into the Wasm bytecode by compiler software that supports the Wasm standard.

-However, unlike with traditional *machine code*, the Wasm virtual machine (VM) is consistent across multiple different types of environment, architecture, and device -- in theory the same *bytecode* binary can run anywhere without having to be recompiled for that environment.
+However, unlike with traditional machine code, the Wasm virtual machine (VM) is consistent across multiple different types of environment, architecture, and device -- in theory the same bytecode binary can run anywhere without having to be recompiled for that environment.
 In this way the Wasm VM is similar to Java's JVM.
 However, in comparison to the JVM, Wasm has been designed and built from the ground up for use on the modern web, requiring strict sandboxing and security controls.

 Future use for WebAssembly has also been identified in server-side web development, containerisation, cloud computing, and more.
 With these applications, Wasm has been suggested as a universal binary format of the future.
 Multiple implementations of the Wasm VM already exist designed to run *outside* a web browser, through proposed Wasm standards such as [WASI](https://wasi.dev).

-## What's Possible?
+## What's possible?

 Undoubtedly, webR opens a world of possibilities for the interactive use of R and data science on the web.

-### An Online R Console
+### An online R console

 A web-based interactive R console is included in the webR source repository as a demonstration of integrating webR into a wider web application.
-A publicly accessible instance of the webR console can be found at <https://d32gvqr14tcs6a.cloudfront.net/latest/>.
+A publicly accessible instance of the webR console can be found at <https://webr.r-wasm.org/latest/>.

 <a href="webr-repl.png" target="_blank">![A screenshot showing the demo webR console creating a plot](webr-repl.png)</a>